 This extravagant AAA Five Diamond Rated hotel overlooks the ocean – guests can spot dolphins just off the beach!
 In addition to the central pool, there is an adults-only pool with private sanctuaries and whirlpools.
 Or relax in the spa tucked away in the resort’s lush gardens.
-There are five restaurants, including One Forty, an AAA Four Diamond Rated steak and seafood restaurant, and Malibu Farm, a offshoot of the popular Los Angeles spot.
+There are five restaurants, including One Forty, a AAA Four Diamond Rated steak and seafood restaurant, and Malibu Farm, an offshoot of the popular Los Angeles spot.

 This charming little inn is both historic and budget-friendly.
-Built in 1923 for pineapple executives, this was only hotel on the island until 1990.
+Built in 1923 for pineapple executives, this was the only hotel on the island until 1990.
 Hotel Lanai’s central location in Lanai City makes it a great place to start your explorations.
 The attached Lanai City Grille serves casual, family-style dinner and fresh seafood dishes.
 Nearby attractions include the Lanai Culture and Heritage Center and the Lanai Art Center.

 Life goes by at a slower pace on the Friendly Isle.
 Like a sign in the airport says: “Slow down, you’re in Molokai.”
 Home to some of Hawaii’s most secluded beaches, much of the island is still wild and unspoiled.
 Kalaupapa National Historical Park on the north shore is home to the tallest sea cliffs in the world, while the south shore is home to a historic coconut grove and the longest fringing reef in the United States.